lihy213/Coolprop2VS/README.md

 # Coolprop2VS

-This doc describes the steps for facilitate Coolprop package to Visual Studio.
+This doc describes the steps for linking Coolprop package to Visual Studio.

 **Test ENV: Visual Studio 2019 Community, Windows 10.**